Cross-Disciplinary Scholarly Research

 控制力

-Under C-Theory's paradigm, enterprises are no longer coldly defined as short-term profit machines driven by financial KPI reports.
-Instead, they are living organisms that must continuously self-heal, self-iterate, and evolve amid the constant ebb and flow of Yin-Yang forces.
-It solemnly calls upon modern managers to transcend immediate gains and foresee the inevitability of complex systems reversing at extremes — the very essence of the I Ching's "things must reverse at their extreme" (物极必反).
+Under C-Theory's paradigm, enterprises are described less as short-term profit machines and more as living systems that need continuous repair, iteration, and adaptation amid changing conditions.
+It calls on modern managers to look beyond immediate gains and watch for the tendency of complex systems to reverse at extremes — the sense behind the I Ching's "things must reverse at their extreme" (物极必反).

 10. The Qian Hexagram Leadership Model & the Spiral Progression of Organizational Life Cycles